-• The size of the largest stave structure to be installed (half z-length $\approx 94cm$) is smaller then the stave length used e.g. by ATLAS ($\approx 120cm$).
-Powering and in that respect cooling per stave are therefore less demanding then for the current LHC installations.
-Minimization of cooling effort reduces the material budget directly; cooling is related to power consumption issues and it might be a criterion for technology selection.
-A decision on powering concept is needed (seriell, parallel powering).
+The size of the largest stave structure to be installed (half z-length $\approx 94cm$ ) is smaller then the stave length used e.g. by ATLAS ( $\approx 120cm$ ).
+Powering and cooling per stave are therefore less demanding than for the current LHC installations.
+Minimisation of cooling directly reduces the material budget; cooling is related to power consumption issues and it may be a criterion for technology selection.
+A decision on the powering concept is needed (serial, parallel powering).
 It will depend on the template chosen for readout and services.
-The obvious suggestion is to re-apply one scheme used by a current LHC experiment inline with the sensor & electronic & readout option selected.
+An obvious solution is to re-apply the scheme used by a current LHC experiment in line with the sensor, electronics & readout option selected.

-Figure 13.26: Proposed mechanics and sensor layout for the ATLAS pixel upgrade.
+Figure 13.25: Proposed mechanics and sensor layout for the ATLAS pixel upgrade.